 However, a networked camper with high-tech gear provides so much more than just a Wi-Fi hotspot.
 A modern RV is like a smart home on wheels, with everything from the temperature and lights to battery, water and gas levels controlled through an app.
 The most advanced systems even allow hands-free, voice-controlled optimisation of the interior gadgets.
 Even the security gadgets in today’s mobile homes are connected, setting up a geofence around the vehicle and sending an alert to the owner’s phone in case of a break-in.

 It takes a lot of gadgets to stay connected while going off-grid.
 Campers who truly want to unplug need to provide all their own utilities before setting off on a camping trip away from mobile home parks or campsites.
 Self-sufficiency is the key that unlocks the road less traveled, so solar panels, a water tank and heat are must-haves.
-Obviously, mobile nomads need power to charge all their gadgets and keep the camping office running – and solar-powered supply, combined with energy-saving appliances, is the eco-friendliest way to keep the power on, even in the great outdoors.
+Obviously, mobile nomads need power to charge all their gadgets and keep the camping office running – and solar-powered supply, combined with energy-saving appliances, is the most eco-friendly way to keep the power on, even in the great outdoors.

 Of course, modern campers don’t want to put any old tyres on their smart, high-tech mobile homes.
 Thankfully, we offer high-end connected tyres in keeping with the gadgets on board.
 The following innovative technologies were designed to provide an even smoother ride for those who live and work on the road: